How to Integrate SuiteCRM and Contact Form 7

 - Phone Number

-Step 3: Create a Web to Lead From on SuiteCRM Side
+Step 3: Create a Web to Lead Form on SuiteCRM Side

 Step 4: Configure Forms: Third Party Integration Plugin